Refractive Lens Exchange (Clear Lens Extraction) for Myopia Correction

 Follow-up

-Postoperative follow-up care is arranged with patients on day 1, at 1 week, and at 1 month, at which point refraction may usually be performed.
+Postoperative follow-up care is arranged with patients on Day 1, as needed at 1 week, and at 3-4 weeks, at which point refraction may usually be performed to determine residual refractive error (which may require glasses, contact lenses, or eventually additional refractive surgery).
+A dilated fundus exam with careful attention to the retinal periphery should be performed.

-Follow-up care is similar to that for cataract surgery, with attention given to the same possible complications.
-Patients and/or their caregivers are instructed to call the ophthalmologist if vision suddenly deteriorates instead of slowly improves, if pain occurs, or if the eye becomes red or inflamed.
+Attention should be given to the same possible complications that follow cataract surgery.
+Patients and caregivers are instructed to call the ophthalmologist if vision suddenly deteriorates instead of slowly improving, if pain occurs, or if the eye becomes red or inflamed.
+Any new onset of flashes and floaters after cataract surgery should prompt immediate examination for the development of a posterior vitreous detachment, retinal tear, or retinal detachment.

 Complications